AI Security Guide

 raise HTTPException(status_code=500, detail=str(e))

-With this addition, the /predict endpoint is now protected and will only execute if a valid X-API-KEY header is provided in the request.
-This entire security mechanism is modular and reusable across multiple endpoints.
+It only executes if a valid X-API-KEY header arrives in the request.
+This entire security mechanism is modular.
+Reusable across multiple endpoints.
+Add it once.
+Protect everything.

 Section 2: Containerization and Orchestration for ML Systems